 - standard room with a wash handbasin

 - standard room with en-suite

-You can list the three room types in order of preference.
+You can list the four room types in order of preference.
 When we come to making you an offer we will try our best to place you in a hall with your preferred room type.